Coral Harrison PTSTA, CTA, EAGALA Advanced Certified

 - experience a safe, supportive place to discuss difficulties in your work

 Coral provides individual, group and team supervision.
-Her core training is in Transactional Analysis, with significant training & experience of working with trauma, attachment issues, children & staff in looked-after provision, foster carers, parents and professionals.
+Her core training is in Transactional Analysis, with significant training & experience of working with trauma, attachment issues, child development, foster carers, parents and professionals.